iterative/cml/README.md

         cml-send-comment report.md
 ```

 In the above workflow, the step `deploy-runner` launches an EC2 `t2-micro` instance in the `us-west` region.
-The next step, `train-model`, runs on the newly launched instance.
+The next step, `model-training`, runs on the newly launched instance.

 **Note that you can use any container with this workflow!** While you must have CML and its dependencies setup to use CML functions like `cml-send-comment` from your instance, you can create your favorite training environment in the cloud by pulling the Docker container of your choice.